Mass spectrometry: Data representations

 Mass spectrometry produces various types of data.
 The most common data representation is the mass spectrum.

 Certain types of mass spectrometry data are best represented as a mass chromatogram.
-Types of chromatograms include selected ion monitoring (SIM), total ion current (TIC), and selected reaction monitoring (SRM), among many others.
+Types of chromatograms include selected ion monitoring (SIM), total ion current (TIC), and selected reaction monitoring, among many others.

 Other types of mass spectrometry data are well represented as a three-dimensional contour map.
 In this form, the mass-to-charge, m/z is on the x-axis, intensity the y-axis, and an additional experimental parameter, such as time, is recorded on the z-axis.

 Data analysis

 Mass spectrometry data analysis is specific to the type of experiment producing the data.
 General subdivisions of data are fundamental to understanding any data.

 Many mass spectrometers work in either negative ion mode or positive ion mode.
 It is very important to know whether the observed ions are negatively or positively charged.
 This is often important in determining the neutral mass but it also indicates something about the nature of the molecules.

 Different types of ion source result in different arrays of fragments produced from the original molecules.
 An electron ionization source produces many fragments and mostly single-charged (1-) radicals (odd number of electrons), whereas an electrospray source usually produces non-radical quasimolecular ions that are frequently multiply charged.
 Tandem mass spectrometry purposely produces fragment ions post-source and can drastically change the sort of data achieved by an experiment.

 Knowledge of the origin of a sample can provide insight into the component molecules of the sample and their fragmentations.
 A sample from a synthesis/manufacturing process will probably contain impurities chemically related to the target component.
 A crudely prepared biological sample will probably contain a certain amount of salt, which may form adducts with the analyte molecules in certain analyses.

 Results can also depend heavily on sample preparation and how it was run/introduced.
 An important example is the issue of which matrix is used for MALDI spotting, since much of the energetics of the desorption/ionization event is controlled by the matrix rather than the laser power.
 Sometimes samples are spiked with sodium or another ion-carrying species to produce adducts rather than a protonated species.

 Mass spectrometry can measure molar mass, molecular structure, and sample purity.
 Each of these questions requires a different experimental procedure; therefore, adequate definition of the experimental goal is a prerequisite for collecting the proper data and successfully interpreting it.